Diet and Cancer Risk

 Randomised controlled trials of high-dose supplements have not consistently demonstrated the protective effects of micronutrients on cancer risk suggested by observational epidemiology.
 Furthermore, some trials have shown potential for unexpected adverse effects.
 The Panel is confident that for most people consumption of the right food and drink is more likely to protect against cancer than consumption of dietary supplements.

-This Recommendation applies to all doses and formulations of supplements, unless supplements have been advised by a qualified health professional who can assess potential risks and benefits.
+This recommendation applies to all doses and formulations of supplements unless recommended by a qualified health professional who has accessed potential risks and benefits.

 When supplements are advisable

 The Panel recognises that dietary supplements, in addition to varied diets, may at times be beneficial for specific population groups:

 - vitamin B12 for people over the age of 50 who have difficulty absorbing naturally occurring vitamin B12

 - iron and folic acid supplements for women who may become or are pregnant

 - vitamin D supplements for infants and young children and for pregnant and breastfeeding women, although specific recommendations for iron and vitamin D supplementation vary between countries

 This material is from World Cancer Research Fund/American Institute for Cancer Research.
 Diet Nutrition, Physical Activity and Cancer: A Global Perspective.
 Continuous Update Project Expert Report 2018.
 Available at dietandcancerreport.org.